 Have you reached out to the neighbors to get their feedback on the proposed plans?
-Yes: ✓ No: In accordance with the Sullivan's Island Zoning Ordinance, Section 21-111, the DRB shall only grant modifications of the Zoning Ordinance standards if the design is compatible with the surrounding neighborhood.
+Yes: No: In accordance with the Sullivan's Island Zoning Ordinance, Section 21-111, the DRB shall only grant modifications of the Zoning Ordinance standards if the design is compatible with the surrounding neighborhood.
 See the DRB application submittal guidance document for additional information for filling in this form.
-Lot area: 16270 sf Highland lot area: 16270 sf (if applicable) Principal Building Square Footage (21-27): Existing SF: 6610 sf Standard SF: 5600 sf Proposed SF: 8595 sf The zoning ordinance expressly describes the purpose of this standard as "limiting the Principal Building's maximum size promotes greater ${\it compatibility of } \textit{new construction with existing development and contributes to overall neighborhood compatibility.} \text{" The building under review is}$ an existing historic landmark that has a footprint of approximately 5365 sf and a two story interior volume.
+Lot area: 16270 sf Highland lot area: 16270 sf (if applicable) Principal Building Square Footage (21-27): Existing SF: 6610 sf Standard SF: 5600 sf Proposed SF: 8595 sf The building under review is an existing historic landmark that has a footprint of approximately 5365 sf and a two story interior volume.
 All of the proposed square footage will be internal to the existing structure with no conditioned additions, therefore the massing and compatibility relationship with surrounding development will be unchanged by providing relief or exemption from this standard due to the historic nature of the structure.
-Principal Building Coverage (21-25): Existing SF: 5534 sf Standard SF: 2440 sf Proposed SF: 5534 sf The Principal Building is an existing historic landmark building that is proposed to remain unchanged in its coverage area.
+The zoning administrator has ruled, and the DRB agreed at Conceptual Design Review, that theis standard expressly applies to new construction, not historic structures.
+Principal Building Coverage (21-25): Existing SF: 5211 sf Standard SF: 2440 sf Proposed SF: 5211 sf The Principal Building is an existing historic landmark building that is proposed to remain unchanged in its coverage area.
+This coverage number has been reduced slightly from the amount described at Conceptual Design Review after closer review by the applicant with the zoning administrator determined that a portion of the previous calculation qualified as accessory structures and should not be included in the Principal Building Coverage calculation.
 Front/Side/2 nd -Story Building Setbacks (21-22): Standard, combined Proposed, combined, min The Principal Building is an existing historic landmark building that is proposed to remain unchanged with regard to its setbacks.
 The building currently meets the setback requirements of the ordinance.
-Second Story Side Façade Setback (21-22): Requested relief: The Principal Building is an existing historic landmark building that is proposed to remain unchanged with regard to its second story massing and position. massing and position.
-Principal Building Side Façade Setback (21-22): Requested Relief: The Principal Building is an existing historic landmark building that is proposed to remain unchanged with regard to its side facades massing and position.
-Other (circle any that apply): Third Story, Principal Building Front Façade, Building Orientation, Building Foundation Height, Foundation Enclosure, or Accessory Structure: Garage The Principal Building is an historic landmark building that is not raised in a manner to accommodate parking under it, so the applicant is requesting to construct a garage that would not penalize the impervious area of the site.
-Additionally, the rear property line is currently 21' from the edge of the roadway pavement, so the applicant is requesting relief on the setback to reduce the 10' setback to 6'.
-Because Thompson Avenue does not have sidewalks, this will still allow for a 27' setback from the travelway which can be designed with copious landscape to frame the building and buffer the property from neighboring residences on the other side of the street.
+Second Story Side Façade Setback (21-22): Requested relief: Principal Building Side Façade Setback (21-22): Requested Relief: The Principal Building is an existing historic landmark building that is proposed to remain unchanged with regard to its side facades massing and position.
+Other (circle any that apply): Third Story, Principal Building Front Façade, Building Orientation, Building Foundation Height, Foundation Enclosure, or Accessory Structure: Garage and Pool Outbuilding The Principal Building is an historic landmark building that is not raised in a manner to accomodate parking under it, so the applicant is requesting to construct a garage that would not penalize the impervious area of the site.
+The applicant is requesting relief on the side setbacks to reduce the 10' setbacks to 6' in order to accomodate a canopy projection on the side of the garage, and a larger footprint for the pool bathroom and equipment structure.
+Since the Conceptual review, the applicant has reduced the size of the garage by 33%, but added the Pool structure, producing the same massing at the rear of the building that several DRB members felt was appropriate to the scale of the historic structure as the original design of the three bay garage.